 Cloud native architecture uses microservices to provide an environment for building applications.
 It can be integrated with self-healing systems, such as Kubernetes.
 This is a powerful feature of the architecture.
 It ensures that apps can instantly adjust their resources to meet changing workloads.
 It can be used with AWS, which provides built-in features to enhance the scalability of cloud-native applications.

 It allows organizations to purchase computing according to their needs.
-This is useful for rapid application development.
+This is useful for rapid native application development industry.
 It also supports horizontal scaling.
 Finally, it adds more machines to the overall cloud.

 This is important in today’s fast-paced IT world.
 It allows enterprises to test new data applications without delay.
 It is also helpful in improving the overall customer experience.